FedericoDavid/Liteflix-Challenge/README.md

 # Liteflix-Challenge

-## Liteflix App an a Litebox challenge
+## Liteflix App an a Litebox challenge 🚀

-### App created with vite.js, react, chakra ui (& styled components) & react-dropzone
+### App created with vite.js ⚡, react ⚛, chakra ui (& styled components) & react-dropzone

 **to run project please clone & then:**